 Old Town Scottsdale is well known as a hot spot for nightlife, so if you're in search for a night out, look no further.

-You can get a tropical vibe with the 1950s era Cuban style Canal Club; enjoy the well crafted cocktail at the LGBTQ+ friendly AZ88, which always has a revolving display of local art; dance your heart out at The Mint or Riot House; or sip on some local wines at LDV Winery.
+You can get a tropical vibe with the 1950s era Cuban style Canal Club; enjoy the well crafted cocktail at the LGBTQ+ friendly AZ88, which always has a revolving display of local art; or sip on some local wines at LDV Winery.

 Old Town Scottsdale is full of art.
 You can shop at the local galleries, especially during the Scottsdale ArtWalk.
 Avant-garde pieces with touring exhibitions, including a permanent installation by James Turrell, are on display at the Scottsdale Museum of Contemporary Art, and interactive exhibits that are perfect for your Instagram feed come to life at Wonderspaces Arizona.
 For those who want a taste of the Old West, you can see all sorts of artifacts and film clips at Western Spirit: Scottsdale's Museum of the West.